-A student with incomplete work who wants to walk at graduation in May is responsible for requesting and obtaining the approval of the faculty.
-Normally, this request should be made through the student's Academic Advisor and the Dean of the Seminary, and should be made by the March faculty meeting unless there are reasonable grounds for delay.
+A student with incomplete work who wishes to walk at graduation in May bears responsibility for requesting and obtaining the approval of the Faculty.
+Ordinarily the request should be made to the student's academic advisor no later than March 1.
+Unless there are reasonable grounds for delay, the academic adviser should bring the request to the March Faculty meeting.
 Faculty may grant or reject the student's request based upon the student's academic record and/or other reasonable grounds.